-9. BENEFIT PLANS
+13. BENEFIT PLANS

 The Company established a defined contribution savings plan under Section 401(k) of the Internal Revenue Code in 2018.
 This plan covers substantially all employees who meet minimum age and service requirements and allows participants to defer a portion of their annual compensation on a pre-tax basis.
 Matching contributions to the plan may be made at the discretion of the Company's board of directors.
-The Company made approximately \$11,000 in matching contributions to the plan during the year ended December 31, 2018.
+The Company made approximately \$69,000 and \$11,000 in matching contributions to the plan during the year ended December 31, 2019 and 2018, respectively.

-10. NET LOSS PER COMMON SHARE
+14. NET LOSS PER COMMON SHARE